 - Follow CDC recommendations for cleaning and disinfection of the home or facility.

 If the employer does not supply housing, then ill workers should self-isolate at home.
 An employee’s living situation may be such that it is difficult to appropriately isolate from other people while ill.
 This has the potential to facilitate additional exposures within the home environment and subsequently promote community transmission.
 In these instances, employers may want to consider sequestering employees in separate living facilities, such as hotels, where employees can reside in single rooms with single bathrooms and are supported to stay in their rooms by providing wraparound services such as food delivery.
-Helping workers maintain social distancing while not at work can help to protect the workforce and, by extension, protect continuity of operations.

 A person with confirmed or probable COVID-19 is considered to be no longer infectious (and can therefore be released from isolation) when the following criteria are met: